 What exactly is a one year filing penalty for criminal offenses under Rhode Island law?

 Typically, one year filings are only offered by city solicitors or prosecutors for first time offense misdemeanor allegations.
 However, a person can be sentenced to numerous one year filings.
-The types of offenses in which an accused obtains a filing for may include: domestic assault, failure to relinquish a telephone, cyberstalking, cyberharassing, domestic disorderly conduct, simple assault, harassing phone call, reckless driving, and shoplifting.
+The types of offenses in which an accused may obtain a filing include: domestic assault, failure to relinquish a telephone, cyberstalking, cyberharassing, domestic disorderly conduct, simple assault, simple assault domestic, harassing phone call, reckless driving, and shoplifting.
 This is one of the most lenient forms of punishment for an alleged criminal offense in Rhode Island.
 A filing is always better than a period of probation or a suspended sentence.

 A filing is when the criminal cause of action is put aside, figuratively, on the shelf for a year time period.
 If a criminal defendant is not arrested for a new offense and abides by the conditions of his or her filing (such as payment of restitution and court costs) for a year then the RI criminal case is dismissed.
 The person is eligible for expungement at the end of the one year period.
 (In RI domestic offenses, a one year filing can still be dismissed after the 1 year filing period but the case is not eligible to be expunged until three years.)

 If a defendant gets pinched for a new criminal offense in Rhode Island or another State during the period of the filing then prosecutors may attempt to violate the person for breaking the conditions of the filing.
 If an accused violates a condition of his or her filing then the accused could be re-sentenced for the offense they received a filing for.
 This is all in addition to prosecutors proceeding with a criminal prosecution for the new offense.)